dipakkrishnan/trading-rollouts/README.md

 # trading-rollouts

-This project implements a Monte Carlo Tree Search (MCTS) algorithm using the Message Passing Interface (MPI) for parallel processing.
+This project implements a Monte Carlo simulation of a trading strategy using the Message Passing Interface (MPI) for parallel processing.
 The goal is to efficiently simulate and evaluate multiple rollouts in a trading environment.

 ## Project Structure